creichen/teal/README.md

 details.
 If you are doing a homework exercise, please avoid running CodeProber by hand unless you know exactly what you are doing.

+## Program Analyses

+Teal comes with a few built-in program analyses.
+Fire up CodeProber and have a look at the attribute:

+- `flowType()` for an intraprocedural (nonparametric) flow-sensitive type analysis
+- `nullnessValue()` for an intraprocedural nullness analysis

 ## Internal Logging

 Can be enabled by the `TEAL_DEBUG` environment variable: